 Approximately 18.2 per cent of Australians spoke a language other than English at home in August 2011.
 Across jurisdictions, this proportion ranged from 26.7 per cent in the NT to 4.5 per cent in Tasmania (table 2A.11).
-Apart from English, the most common languages spoken were Chinese languages, Arabic and Indo-Aryan languages.
+Apart from English, nationally the most common languages spoken were Chinese languages, Italian and Indo-Aryan languages.
 In the NT, 16.3 per cent of people spoke an Aboriginal and Torres Strait Islander language at home (table 2A.11).
+Data for 2001 and 2006 are available in tables 2A.9 and 2A.10 respectively.